 To look at the feed: copy the feed URL and paste it into FireFox (which displays code better than Safari).
 Mac users will need to set FireFox as your default RSS reader in Safari Preferences>RSS.
 If the URL starts with feed:// change this to http://

 Firefox will display the feed in its standard format.
-Note that if it's a Feedburner feed you may get a web page and will need to click the 'View feed XML' link.
+Note that if it's a Feedburner feed you may get a web page and will need to hit command-U(Mac) or control-U (Windows.

 Errors in a podcast feed can render it unreadable.
 Failure to include the 'itunes declaration' tag at the top of the feed:

 will result in iTunes/Podcasts not being able to interpret

 any 'itunes:...' tags and so the feed won't work in iTunes.

 (Your display may have inserted line breaks but there must

 Another error is to include an unescaped ampersand - '&' - in a feed: for example 'Sausage & Mash' as a title or description.
 The ampersand is used to indicate the beginning of an HTML code - for example Φ is the code for the Greek character Φ. If you have an ampersand by itself it indicates the start of expected code: but as no code follows, nor the ';' which indicates the end of code, the rest of the feed appears to be a code which of course cannot be interpreted.
 As a result of this the closing </rss> tag cannot be read, and its absence renders the opening <rss...> tag invalid, so the entire feed becomes unreadable.
 The way round this is to use the code for the ampersand - & - which will display the '&' when the feed is read: e.g. 'Sausage & Mash'.

 Although it won't wreck the feed, only the episode, the